Free Mobile App to Help with Skin Self-Checks

 Self skin-checks are an important part of preventing and early detection of skin cancer.
 The Skin Cancer Foundation recommends that everyone do a monthly self skin check, from head to toe.
 Self examinations are aimed at spotting any new lesions or growths or any changes to existing growths.
 When skin cancer is found and treated early, it is almost always curable.

-For those with IPhones, IPads or Ipods, doing a skin self exam just got easier.
+For those with mobile devices, doing a skin self exam just got easier.
 The University of Michigan has developed a mobile app to help.
-The app allows users to store a full body photographic library, so you can track any changes.
+The UMSkinCheck app allows users to store a full body photographic library, so you can track any changes.
 The app walks you through the entire process of completing a self exam, including taking 23 photos which cover your body from head to toe.
 These photos are then stored within the app and can be used to compare lesions, growths, moles or spots that may develop later.

 Whole body photography can be an important part of detecting skin cancer, especially for those at high risk.
-However, this tool can be very expensive if you use a professional photographer and may not be covered by your insurance.
+However, it can be very expensive if you use a professional photographer and may not be covered by your insurance.

 The new app was developed because of the growing population who has digital cameras through their phone or other electronic device and allows you to complete the photography from the privacy of your home.